 RUSSIA: Three more Muslim prisoners of conscience

 Three Muslim prisoners of conscience have been jailed, one for four years for organising meetings to study Said Nursi's works, and the other two for three years each.
 A Danish Jehovah's Witness prisoner of conscience has had his Russian detention extended.At the end of a trial lasting seven months from April, three Muslims in Dagestan received prison terms for meeting to read the works of the late Turkish theologian Said Nursi.
-Prisoner of conscience Ziyavdin Dapayev was sentenced to four years in jail, and prisoners of conscience Sukhrab and Artur Kaltuyev were jailed for three years each.
+A court in Makhachkala sentenced prisoner of conscience Ziyavdin Dapayev to four years in jail, and prisoners of conscience Sukhrab and Artur Kaltuyev to three years each.
 All three Muslims are being held in custody while their appeal is pending.
-The court in Dagestan also ordered many works by Nursi, as well as one about him, to be destroyed (see below).
+The court also ordered many works by Nursi, as well as one about him, to be destroyed.

 A court in Oryol has extended until February 2018 the pre-trial detention of prisoner of conscience and Danish citizen Dennis Christensen.
 He faces "extremism" charges after a Bible study meeting in which he was participating was raided (see below).